jacksono/day0/README.md

 Since one(1) loop has a result of **O(n)** - linear time complexity, the nesting with one loop makes the result to be **O(n2)**- quadratic time complexity

-And that is the asymptotic analysis for that PRIME NUMBERS function
+And that is the asymptotic analysis for that PRIME NUMBERS function.